Tessera: Historical tesserae

-The oldest known tesserae date to the 3rd millennium BC, discovered in the ancient city of Shahdad in Kerman province, Iran.

 In early antiquity, mosaics were formed from naturally formed colored pebbles.
 By roughly 200 BC cut stone tesserae were being used in Hellenistic-Greek mosaics.
 For instance, a large body of surviving material from the Hellenistic period can be found in the mosaics of Delos, Greece, dating to the late 2nd century BC.
-Ancient Roman decorative mosaic panels and floor mosaics were also produced during the 2nd century BC, particularly at sites such as Pompeii.
+Ancient Roman decorative mosaic panels and floor mosaics were also produced during the 2nd century BC, particularly at sites such as Antioch and Pompeii.
 Marble or limestone were cut into small cubes and arranged into representational designs and geometric patterns.

 Later, tesserae were made from colored glass, or clear glass backed with metal foils.
 The Byzantines used tesserae with gold leaf, in which case the glass pieces were flatter, with two glass pieces sandwiching the gold.
 This produced a golden reflection emanating from in between the tesserae as well as their front, causing a far richer and more luminous effect than even plain gold leaf would create.